For good deals on cheap 22lr ammo go to

 The .22 LR is the world's best selling rifle and pistol cartridge.
 It is available in target, standard velocity, high velocity and hyper velocity loads, with either 40 grain solid lead or 32-40 grain lead hollow-point bullets.
 Practically every type of rifle and handgun is offered in .22 LR and there have even been smooth bore .22 LR shotguns chambered for the rather obscure .22 LR shot cartridge.

 The .22 LR shot cartridge is loaded with a tiny amount of #12 shot.
-This shot cartridge has negligible killing power and is nearly useless, particularly when fired in a rifle barrel.
+This shot cartridge has negligible killing power, except at very close range, when fired in a rifle barrel.
 I have read that it is used to collect mice, shrews, hummingbirds and other tiny species for museum specimens at short range (within 15 yards) when fired from smooth bore barrels.
 One correspondent informed me that he used smooth bore .22's and shot cartridges to shoot mice and pigeons inside a 16 foot diameter steel grain bin without damage to the bin.
 (Of course, my pet cat is also deadly within an eight foot radius of a mouse or pigeon.)

 The target version of the Long Rifle cartridge is extremely accurate and is the basis for small bore competition from the local club level to the Olympic Games.
 Target bullets are usually coated with grease or wax and should be handled carefully to avoid contamination.
 Specialized rifle and pistol target loads are available.
 These 40 grain lead RN bullets are loaded to a velocity just below the speed of sound, to minimize velocity loss and thus wind drift.